-The Department of Agriculture and Applied Economics offers two undergraduate degrees, Agribusiness and Applied Economic Management with the following specialized fields of study:
+The Department of Agricultural and Applied Economics offers two undergraduate degrees - Agribusiness and Applied Economic Management, with the following specialized fields of study:

 Bachelor of Science in Agribusiness

-The Agribusiness Management option prepares students to enter the largest industry in the world — food, fiber, and fuel.
-The option allows students to concentrate in agricultural finance, farm and agribusiness management, marketing, and agricultural price risk management.
+The Agribusiness Management option prepares students to enter the largest industries in the world — food, fiber, and fuel.
+This option allows students to concentrate on agricultural finance, farm and agribusiness management, marketing, and agricultural price risk management.
 In recent years, opportunities in the agricultural finance and credit fields have increased tremendously.

-This degree option also offers student the flexibility to acquire additional education in related fields such as animal science, horticulture, agronomy, and environmental management.
+This degree option also provides students with the flexibility to acquire additional education in related fields such as animal science, horticulture, agronomy, and environmental management.

 The Veterinary Business Management option requires students to complete the scientific course work necessary to apply to veterinary school, while also taking business-oriented classes to assist in running a veterinary practice.